Alpha0-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-13: sort | uniq -u creates the stated conditions.
 Uniq command has been used to omit repeated lines
 Task-14: grep/egrep is used to print lines that match patterns
 Task-15: grep...the -A flag when paired with 'grep' prints a set number of lines after matching context.
+Task-17: The -v option when used with grep selects non-matching lines